- Community Development

 On the Summit County STR license application, each applicant should list sales tax license numbers for all of the platforms they use – Airbnb, VRBO, HomeAway and your individual license number.
 For example, if you advertise your STR property on Airbnb and FlipKey, then you will need to provide the sales tax license numbers for both Airbnb and FlipKey.

 How to Apply for a Sales Tax License

 If you read the above information and determined that you need to apply for a sales tax license number, you will need to submit an application to the State of Colorado Department of Revenue.
 The State provides a helpful guide on how to apply for a sales tax license here.

 IMPORTANT NOTE: When applying for a sales tax license number, please make sure the jurisdiction code (found under the “liability information” section of your sales tax license) is Unincorporated Summit County (61-0206, 61-0023 or 61-0024).
 If your jurisdiction code is incorrect, your short-term rental permit application will be rejected.
-Also keep in mind that if your property management company collects and remits sales tax on your behalf, you will need to enter their sales tax license number on your STR permit application.
+Also keep in mind that if your property management company collects and remits sales tax on your behalf, you will need to enter their sales tax license number on your STR license application.

 Personal Property Tax

 Colorado Statute requires anyone who rents out their furnished residential property to declare their rental furnishings or equipment for the purposes of property taxation.
 Find information about personal property valuation and taxes.